gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Wait---you're hurt!"
 Maddy exclaimed
 as the moonlight fell on a dent in the bot's side.
-It had hit the sawbot so hard that two of its torso plates had bent inward, leaving a gap like a wound.
+It had hit the sawbot so hard that one of its torso plates had bent inward, leaving a small gap like a wound.

 "Thiz one cannot feel hurt.
 But it doez buzz a little,"